Samiksha-Gah/Decomment/README.md

-# Assignment 1 - Decomment
+# Decomment

-This repository contains the provided files for Assignment 1.
+This task is to compose a C program named decomment that performs a subset of the de-comment job of the C preprocessor,